geoscholar/RGVFlood/docs/implementation/surveydatamodel/gis/index.rst

    - Ellispoid Height elevation Units.
 This unit indicates the measurement system used for the survey points.
 Normally, this would be feet, but meters are accepted
    - Text
    - 16
- * - Latitude RMS
+ * - LAT_RMS
    - R
    - Latitude RMS of the survey point.
    - Double
    - Default
- * - Longitude RMS
+ * - LON_RMS
    - R
-   - Easting location of the survey point, in the projection specified.
+   - Longitude RMS of the survey point.
    - Double
    - Default
- * - Ellipsoid Height
+ * - ELPSDHT_RMS
    - R
-   - Ellispoid Height elevation of the survey point, in the geodetic datum and elevation units specified.
+   - Ellispoid Height elevation RMS of the survey point.
    - Double
    - Default
  * - ELPSDHT_UNIT